Shamrock (automobile)

-The 1893 Shamrock, built by the Mimna Brothers, is Canada's second oldest registered car and first internal combustion engine.
-The oldest car in Canada is the 1867 Henry Seth Taylor Steam Buggy built in Stanstead, Quebec.
+The Shamrock Automobile, built by the Mimna Brothers, may be one of Canada's oldest automobiles on record and possibly one of the earliest attempts at an internal combustion engine, however there is no absolute historical record.
+The oldest car built in Canada is the 1867 Henry Seth Taylor Steam Buggy built in Stanstead, Quebec.

 History

 William Mimna and his brother Charles were stonemasons who lived in the small town of Wardsville, located on the Thames River, north of Chatham, Ontario.
-The brothers began a quest to build their own automobile in 1893.
+The brothers began a quest to build their own automobile as early as 1893.
 William worked on the car in Wardsville, Ontario for many years on his own without much help from anyone else.
-In 1904 he finally finished his vehicle, and some speculation has been put into the year the vehicle should be placed in.
-However one Wardsville resident remembers the vehicle in its early years back in 1893, and thus the vehicle has been dated to that year.
+In 1904 he finally finished his vehicle, and some speculation remains as to the date of record or year the vehicle should be placed in.
+A Wardsville resident remembers the vehicle in its early years as far back as 1893, but date of record of an automobile is generally upon successful completion.

 The making of the car was originally inspired by steam locomotives, however William decided that gas-powered engines was going to rule the day in transportation so this is what he built.
 The car ran on one cylinder, put together from whatever parts the two brothers could find in Montreal, Hamilton, Toronto and Detroit, Michigan.
 Instead of a transmission the Shamrock had a system of belts and clutches helping it to run.
 The vehicle was named Shamrock the First, and without being aware of it the Mimna Brothers became a part of Canadian history.